 What is Microsoft Dataverse, and How Does it Store and Secure Data?

-Dataverse is a cloud-based storage space that organisations use to securely store business application data.
+Dataverse is a cloud-based storage space that organisations use to store business application data securely.

-Previously called the Common Data Service, Dataverse allows structured and unstructured data to be integrated from multiple sources into a single store which can be used in Dynamics 365 and other model-driven apps.
+Previously called the Common Data Service, Dataverse allows structured and unstructured data to be integrated from multiple sources into a single store used in Dynamics 365 and other model-driven apps.

 Data held in Dataverse is organised as a set of tables where each table represents a specific collection of records.
 This includes a base set of standard tables such as activities or contacts, which are built into applications, as well as custom tables which reflect entities which are specific to an organisation or industry.

-A table contains rows / records that are used to store data.
-Each table consists of columns (previously called fields), such as business name, website, postcode and others.
+A table contains rows/records that are used to store data.
+Each table consists of columns (previously called fields), such as business name, website, postcode, etc.

 File attachments can also be stored within Dataverse as unstructured data.